-Change the marquee on the LCD display:
+To change the marquee on the LCD display:

-- Press and hold the modify button while turning on the control power - To change a character press the increase or decrease button - To move the cursor to the right press the unload button - To move the aursor to the left press the dry button - To delete a character press the cool button. - Press enter when the desired marquee is displayed
+- Press and hold the modify button while turning on the control power - Press the increase or decrease button to change a character - Press the unload button to move the cursor to the right - Press the dry button to move the cursor to the left - Press the cool button to delete a character - Press enter when the desired marquee is displayed

-To reset the computer to the original default setting, turn off the computer, press and hold the green AUX 1 button and turn on the computer.
+To reset the computer to the original default setting, turn off the computer, press and hold the green AUX1 button and turn on the computer.

 NOVRAM will appear on the LCD display.
 The year, date, time and minutes may be changed now, and the shutdown history may also be cleared.